Back to Top

 DnD Flanking Mechanic Dropped from 2024 Rules

 Combat has always been an essential part of Dungeons & Dragons.
 Yet over the years it’s evolved to become increasingly more complex and tactical.
-In the fifth of the game, the optional rule of Flanking is an example of how the game now approaches combat.
+In the fifth edition of the game, the optional rule of Flanking has become an example of how combat now functions.
 Essentially, Flanking means that if two or more allies are on either side of an enemy, they both get advantage on attack rolls.

 And while it’s a relatively simple mechanic, it’s also one that’s often been polarizing.
 For some Dungeon Masters, Flanking adds strategic depth and encourages player cooperation.
 For others, it’s a rule that’s overpowered and easily abused.